 Landlords can now only require a maximum security deposit of five weeks’ rent and a holding deposit of one week’s rent.

 Measures have been put in place to regulate the fees charged to tenants by letting agents.
 This also includes the abolishment of most upfront fees.

-How to calculate five weeks’ rent
+How to calculate five weeks’ rent for tenancy deposits

 In order to calculate the correct deposit amount to ask for, the following formula can be used:

 1 month’s rent x 12 / 52 = 1 week’s rent

 To expand on this formula, if you multiply one month’s rent for your property by 12, then divide that total by 52, you will have the amount of one week’s rent.
 You can then multiply that by five, for an accurate security deposit amount.